HichamBC/alx-system_engineering-devops/0x00-shell_basics/README.md

 12) 11-lists file is a script that lists all files in the current directory and the parent of the working directory and the /boot directory.
 13) 12-file_type file is a script that prints the type of the file named iamafile that exist in the /tmp directory.
 14) 13-symbolic_link file is a script that creates a symbolic link to /bin/ls, named __ls__ in the current working directory.
+15) 14-copy_html file is a script that Creates a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.